 See Related: Do You Need a Car in Maui?
 Things to Know

 What Are the Best Places to Visit in Hawaii?

 As I mentioned, each island is known for its unique landmarks and features.
 Knowing the top tourist attractions can quickly help you figure out which Hawaiian islands to visit during your stay.

 Here are the best things to do on each of the Hawaiian islands!

-Oahu is the main island of the entire island chain and home to Hawaii’s capital city, Honolulu.
+Oahu is the main island of the entire island chain and home to Hawaii’s capital, Honolulu.
 It’s known for its famous sites like Pearl Harbor, Diamond Head, and Waikiki Beach.

 It’s a great mix of city life and natural beauty, making it a perfect destination for those traveling to the islands for the first time.
 Or, if you’re planning a short vacation of a week or less, you can pack a lot in on Oahu.
-If you’re wanting to visit just one island, I’d recommend this one.
+If you want to visit just one island, I’d recommend this one.

 My favorite part of the island is the lovely North Shore.
 It’s home to the world-renowned Pipeline surf break, made famous by its towering waves and stunning scenery.